Meithal/ccson/README.md

 No recursion is involved, so no risk of stack busting from untrusted input.

-200 tests cover both valid and invalid cases.

-No dynamic memory is used, instead work is done in a small pool of static memory that should cover most use cases.
-Its size can be customized or disabled completely if you want to supply it your own buffers (from eg. malloc).
+200 tests cover both valid and invalid cases, no dynamic memory is used in the core library.
+The size of the pool of static memory the library work with can be customized or disabled completely if you want to supply it your own buffers (from eg. malloc).

-Strings are binary write safe and read safe.
+Strings are binary write-safe and read-safe.
 Even if null characters (`\0`) are not allowed in JSON documents, the size of strings is stored apart.
 The numbers are also stored as strings: it is let to the user to translate them to natives values using `strtod` or a big numbers library.

-The JSON standard doesn't impose any limit on how big a number can be but the stored number will be semantically correct and can be consumed for example by the
-`int()` function of python without error or loss.

 ## Fast

-By default memory fragmentation doesn't happen as every parsed token is concatenated contiguously.
+Reasonably fast as by default memory fragmentation doesn't happen as every parsed token is concatenated contiguously in memory.
 Memory is written only once and never moved.

 If you maintain an external hashmap of fully qualified identifiers (with a scripting language for example) you can get